 To configure NPS using a wizard, open the NPS console, select one of the preceding scenarios, and then click the link that opens the wizard.

-When you use advanced configuration, you manually configure NPS as a RADIUS server, NAP policy server, or RADIUS proxy.
-Some wizards are provided to assist you with policy and NAP configuration; however, these wizards are opened from the NPS folder tree in the NPS console rather than from the Getting Started section in the details pane of the console.
+When you use advanced configuration, you individually configure NPS features to configure NPS as a RADIUS server, NAP policy server, or RADIUS proxy.
+Wizards are provided to assist you with policy and NAP configuration; however, these wizards are opened from the NPS folder tree in the NPS console rather than from the Getting Started section in the details pane of the console.

-To configure NPS by using advanced configuration, open the NPS console, and then click the arrow next to Advanced Configuration to expand this section.
+To configure NPS using advanced configuration, open the NPS console and then click the arrow next to Advanced Configuration to expand this section.